Skip to content

 Copenhagen

-A rather unusual sight in Copenhagen is located in the north of the city, more precisely in the Nørrebro neighbourhood.
-The Assistens Cemetery (called Assistens Kirkegård in Danish) is the most famous in Copenhagen.
-Countless famous personalities are buried here, including, for example, the poet Hans Christian Andersen or the philosopher Søren Kierkegaard.
+A rather unusual sight in Copenhagen is located north of the city, more precisely in the Nørrebro neighbourhood.
+The Assistens Cemetery (Assistens Kirkegård in Danish) is the most famous in Copenhagen.
+Countless famous personalities are buried here, including the poet Hans Christian Andersen or the philosopher Søren Kierkegaard.

-You can expect not only a cemetery but also a spacious park here.
+There is not only a cemetery but also a spacious park here.
 Locals use the cemetery for long walks or jogging.
-So, if you want to spend time in the greenery, then we highly recommend a visit to the Assistens Cemetery.
+So, if you want to spend time in the greenery, we highly recommend a visit to the Assistens Cemetery.

 Take A Day Trip To Malmö

 From the plane, you can already see the Øresund Bridge between Denmark and Sweden (that’s right, the bridge after which the series “The Bridge” is named).
-By train, it takes just half an hour from Copenhagen Central Station to Malmö.
+It takes just half an hour by train from Copenhagen Central Station to Malmö.
 The city is quite manageable and, therefore, perfect for a day trip!

 How Many Days Should You Spend in Copenhagen?